 I do draw the line at one noxious U.N. term – “developed countries” – with its implication that certain countries have reached a qualitatively different stage, one that all others should and do aspire to.
 Let’s hope not!
 The globe does not have the resources to supply those levels of consumption, nor do the atmosphere and seas have the capacity to absorb its exhausts.

 Moreover, as the world gallops toward environmental disaster, many fundamental assumptions of Western society, including the push for ever more consumption, urgently need to be challenged.
 The wealthy countries need to genuinely learn from others – and this is an entirely different thing from taking a Thai cooking class.
 Calling themselves “developed” simply gives certain countries a sense of moral superiority, which in turn becomes their permission to meddle in other societies as they wish.
 Instead of “civilizing” the uncivilized, they will now “develop” the undeveloped.
 We need to seek better ways to structure human societies, rather than suggesting some countries have it all figured out.

 I wrote this before starting a Twitter account in early 2020.
 In May 2020 I used that account to run a poll, asking what term people like best.
 Our Twitter followers are not representative of the world at large, so I promoted the poll to a wider population, and about 85% of the votes cam from people who do not follow the @k_colonialism account.
 Here’s what they thought:

 Here are some comments.
-Where a writer’s country was reasonably clear I’ve indicated that, because I believe it’s relevant.
+Where known, I’ve indicated the writer’s country because I believe it’s relevant.

 • @JohnRugirehi (Uganda): If you are to call some developing world, I think some should be called declining world.